devfemibadmus/picquest/readme.md

 # Pic Quest

-Check out app [devfemibadmus/picquestf](https://github.com/devfemibadmus/picquestf)!
-Django admin is cool, but what’s even cooler is supercharging it to make you feel like the ultimate admin overlord—like, 'Oh yeah, I'm the admin; I can click all the things!' 😂, below are some explanation/code.
+Check out app [devfemibadmus/picquestf](https://github.com/devfemibadmus/picquestf) Django admin is cool, but what’s even cooler is supercharging it to make you feel like the ultimate admin overlord—like, 'Oh yeah, I'm the admin; I can click all the things!' 😂, below are some explanation/code.

-## VIEWS
+## Views

 - **Registration/Login**: Handles user signup and login, ensuring unique emails.
 - **Data Retrieval**: Retrieves user info and updates authentication tokens.